digi-ron/AU-Falcon-SPUD-Project/Electrical/Relays/Relays.md

 These relays function exactly the same as the [4-Way Mini-ISO relays](#4-way-mini-iso-relay).
 Put simply, when a 12v signal is provided from pin 2 to 1, then the 12V constant power from pin 3 will be connected to pin 5 with any 12V power present.

-### Example - Simple Auxillary device
+### Example - Simple Auxiliary device
 - Connect low amperage power to pin 2
 - Connect high amperage power to pin 3
 - Connect a switch from pins 2 and 1
-- Connect positive wire from auxillary device (e.g. light) to pin 5
+- Connect positive wire from auxiliary device (e.g. light) to pin 5
-- Connect ground to auxillary device
+- Connect ground to auxiliary device
 - Done

 > NOTE: a 5-way relay for the same Micro-ISO size would function more like the [5-way Mini-ISO](#5-way-mini-iso-relay) relay, however it is not noted as it is not relevant to this project